devwaseem/nonull/_posts/2020-05-10-init5-how-it-all-started-up.md

 - personal
 tags:
 - personal
-description: "This Article explains how i got introduced to <b>Computers, Kernels, Operating systems and Programming languages</b> and where i am now in <b>2020</b>"
+description: "This Article explains how i got introduced to <b>Computers, Kernels, Operating systems, Programming languages</b> and pretty much all the foundations that made me where i am now in <b>2020</b> by surfing through my history with the Time machine"
 ---
 ## Whoami